laoer536/style-to-dom/README.md

 # style-to-dom
-Fast create dom by less or sass or css.
+Fast create dom by less or scss or css.